TL;DR

 NAP Consistency

-NAP is an acronym for Name, Address, and Phone Number, and it needs to be consistent across all the platforms and profiles.
-I usually take the NAP from the Google Business Profile to ensure the address and the postal code format is the way Google displays it and not other interpretations.
-So if on Google, your street address is blv. and on your website, you spell it boulevard, adjust it to match Google's.
+NAP stands for Name, Address, and Phone Number, and it must be consistent across all platforms and profiles.
+I usually take the NAP from the Google Business Profile to ensure the address and the postal code format are the way Google displays them and not other interpretations.
+So if your street address is blv. on Google and your website, you spell it boulevard, adjust it to match Google's.

 Fun fact: you won't believe how many businesses have their company name wrong.
 What does this tell Google?